mindiweik/weatherwise/README.md

 Instead of guessing what your day will hold, take initiative and prepare yourself for rain or wind or snow.
 Get a sense of the protection you may need before you head outside to explore your surroundings.
 Always keep an eye out and make sure you are weather wise!

 Weather Wise provides weather information for the city provided to the app.
-This includes current weather conditions and possibly in the future to inclide hourly, daily, and alerts for the specified location.
+This includes current weather conditions.
+Poossible future features: hourly, daily, and alerts for the specified location.

 ## How to Get Started